sudheeshmohan47/OnlineStoreSample/README.md

 - Jetpack Compose ( Showing UI)
 - Kotlin
 - Retrofit & Okhttp (Networking)
-- Junit & Mockk( Unit testing)
+- Junit & Mockk( Unit testing), Papparazzi for screenshot testing
 - Hilt ( Dependency Injection)
-- Ktlint and Detekt with Compose rules for lint and code quality
+- Ktlint for detecting lint errors and Detekt with Compose rules for improving code quality

 ## Architecture
 OnlineStoreSample app is structured in a mix of clean architecture and MVI pattern.